>> Internet Search Results

 Softball - Wikipedia

-Softball is played competitively at club levels, the college level, Olympic level and the professional level.
+Softball is played competitively at club levels, the college level, the Olympic level and the professional level.
 The game was created in 1887 in Chicago by George Hancock.
-There are two rule sets for softball generally: slow-pitch softball and fastpitch.
+There are two distinct disciplines for softball generally: slow-pitch softball and fast-pitch softball.

 Softball | Definition, Rules, History, & Facts | Britannica